Gaurav-Shinde/RateMyClass/README.md

 ## Description
 Rate My Class is a dynamic website for Temple students to view and post reviews for classes in different departments.

+## Note
+The professors selection, unlike classes, does not have their names; instead, a professor must be added by the user to leave reviews.

 ## Pre-requisites
 Before we begin, you'll need to setup a few things.
 You'll need
 - MySQL Database